 At any time, which may include periods shortly following the completion of the Offer, Ayala Land may initiate subsequent offers of other Securities in various Tranches from the balance of the aggregate principal amount of Securities that will remain unissued from the 2023 Program, if the Oversubscription Option is not fully exercised.
 Such subsequent offers may be conducted on different terms and tenors involving different issue managers, underwriters or other transaction parties.
-Ayala Land regularly considers prevailing market conditions and opportunities in relation to such offers that are permitted
+Ayala Land regularly considers prevailing market conditions and opportunities in relation to such offers that are permitted within the three (3)-year effectivity of the 2023 Program.

-&lt;sup>4 The principal amount of ₱2.75 Billion issued under the first Tranche of the 2021 Program and the principal amount of ₱9.5 Billion issued under the 2021 Program, were issued together with the unissued portion of the .₱50,000,000,000 securities program covered by the registration statement filed by Ayala Land with the SEC, as the same may be amended or supplemented from time to time, and rendered effective on April 22, 2019.
+10 The principal amount of ₱2.75 Billion issued under the first Tranche of the 2021 Program and the principal amount of ₱9.5 Billion issued under the 2021 Program, were issued together with the unissued portion of the ₱50,000,000,000 securities program covered by the registration statement filed by Ayala Land with the SEC, as the same may be amended or supplemented from time to time, and rendered effective on April 22, 2019.